Historic orchards at Wightwick Manor

 In our three orchards we have a wide range of fruiting trees including Pear, Quince, Plum, Damson, Cherry and Mulberry in the Kitchen Garden.
 Pear, Plum, Crab apple, Medlar and Apple in the Small Orchard.
 Apples (eaters, cookers and cider) can be found in the Large Orchard.

-One tree in the Large Orchard was unproductive.
-To avoid removing the tree altogether and as something of an experiment, our head gardener Dan successfully grafted 12 different varieties of apple on this one tree.
+A few years ago, we found that one tree in the Large Orchard was unproductive.
+To avoid removing the tree altogether and as something of an experiment, our gardener Dan successfully grafted 12 different varieties of apple onto one tree.
 See if you can spot it on your next visit.